Current and Future Illini,

 The Department of Structures is responsible for designing all of our launch vehicles.
 Structures utilizes modern computation fluid dynamics and finite element analysis software (ANSYS) to design sturdy and lightweight rocket components that can withstand the intense stresses of supersonic flight.
 In addition, Structures is responsible for designing a variety of mechanical systems that support the operation and ensure the safety of subsystems developed by Propulsion, Avionics, and Special Projects.

-The department of Special Projects serves multiple purposes in SSS.
+The department of R&D serves multiple purposes in SSS.
 It designs prototypes of technologies that could vastly increase the performance of our launch vehicles; Special Projects was the originator of our liquid propulsion program and currently houses a diverse set of projects from stage separation to electrically-driven propellant turbopumps.
 In addition, it serves as a venue for members to get involved in the high power rocketry community through an NAR (National Association of Rocketry) Level 1 certification program and involvement in high power rocketry competitions.

 The External Department handles all relationships with the world outside of Student Space Systems.
 This includes social media management, branding, crowdfunding, website management, and recruitment.
 One of the most important parts of the External Department is our Corporate Outreach Team.
 This team forges and maintains ongoing professional relationships with companies across many different industries for guidance and assistance in reaching our goals.